oracle/node-oracledb/INSTALL.md

 I have ... | Follow this ...
 ----------|-----------------
 Linux.
+My database is on another machine.  | [Node-oracledb Installation on Linux with Instant Client RPMs](#instrpm), [Node-oracledb Installation on Linux with Instant Client ZIP files](#instzip)
-My database is on another machine.  | [Node-oracledb Installation on Linux with Instant Client RPMs](#instrpm) Solaris or AIX.
-My database is on another machine. | [Node-oracledb Installation on Linux with Instant Client ZIP files](#instzip)
+AIX.
+My database is on another machine. | [Node-oracledb Installation on AIX.PPC64 with Instant Client ZIP files](#instaix) Solaris.x64.
+My database is on another machine. | [Node-oracledb Installation on SOLARIS.X64 with Instant Client ZIP files](#instsolarisamd)
 Linux, Solaris or AIX.
 My database is on the same machine. | [Node-oracledb Installation on Linux with a Local Database](#instoh)
 Linux, Solaris or AIX.
 I have the full Oracle client (installed via runInstaller) on the same machine. |  [Node-oracledb Installation on Linux with a Local Database](#instoh)
 Apple OS X | [Node-oracledb Installation on OS X with Instant Client](#instosx) Windows | [Node-oracledb Installation on Windows](#instwin)